 Do I have to use a clicker at all?

 Nope!
 The clicker is only one type of behavior marker tool.
 A verbal marker can be used in it's place, and I often recommend them for clients with coordination issues or for pets sensitive to the click sound.
-Visual or tactile markers are used in place of auditory markers for blind or deaf animals.
+Visual or tactile markers are used deaf and blind animals.
 We can do all of your pet's training without you ever needing to use an actual clicker if you prefer.

 Can I start my dog/puppy in group classes?
 What about socialization?

 The majority of our training services, including puppy training and basic obedience, is conducted in one-on-one private sessions in your home.
 This has been our model for a decade, and unlocks your pet's greatest potential.
 In a private lesson I am able to give you the highest quality instruction possible and address your unique needs and issues.
-A group setting lacks the one-on-one attention and customized instruction that private sessions offer, so I don't usually teach a basic obedience group class.
 I recommend one of my Private Training Packages to get your puppy started off on the right paw!

-Socialization is extremely important to raising young puppies, and I do address critical socialization periods during my private lessons with you and your puppy.
+Socialization is extremely important to raising young puppies, and I address critical socialization periods during my private lessons with you and your puppy.
 Each week I give you socialization assignments as part of your homework, and by checking off your socialization checklist throughout the week, you will be meeting and exceeding your puppy's socialization needs.
+Socialization is something you should be working on daily with your puppy; a group class is not sufficient to meet all of your puppy's socialization needs.

 Do you train service dogs?

-At this time, we limit the service dog training we offer to only certain types of work, on a case-by-case basis.
+I offer certain types of service dog training on a case-by-case basis.
 Training a service dog is very intensive for both the dog and the handler, with many hours of training and practice involved.
 This type of training includes in-home training, public training, and numerous evaluations to ensure both dog and handler are progressing appropriately.
 Training a service dog can take years with no guarantee that the dog is capable of such work for any certain extent of time.
 Your dog will need to be evaluated for suitability prior to being accepted in our service dog program, and you will need to show documentation from your physician to verify that you have a condition that qualifies you for a service dog.
-For more information on service dog training, please email us with your questions at email@example.com.
+For more information on service dog training, please email us with your questions at firstname.lastname@example.org.

 Do you offer payment plans?